Salmon Wallet App

 Swap & Bridge

 Swap and bridge tokens.
-Fast and seamless.
+Fast, seamless, and self-custodial.

 Clean your walletPreview